 Asset Renewal Program (ARP)

-In the first four years of ARP funding (FYs 2009-2012), the SLSDC obligated $65.5 million on 40 separate ARP projects.
-These projects included maintenance dredging in the U.S. portion of the Seaway navigation channel, lock culvert valve machinery upgrade to hydraulic operation, structural rehabilitation and corrosion prevention work on the Seaway International Bridge, gatelifter upgrades, and upstream miter gate rehabilitation, as well as various other structural and equipment repairs and/or replacement.
+The SLSDC obligated $109 million on 48 separate projects during the ARP’s first seven years (FYs 2009-2015).
+These projects included maintenance dredging in the U.S. portion of the Seaway navigation channel, lock culvert valve machinery upgrade to hydraulic operation, structural rehabilitation and corrosion prevention work on the Seaway International Bridge, gatelifter upgrades, and miter gate rehabilitation, as well as various other structural and equipment repairs and/or replacement.

-The ARP is resulting in not only modernized infrastructure and new equipment to ensure the long-term reliability of the St. Lawrence Seaway, but it is also having a positive and significant impact on the Upstate New York economy.
-In fact, 73 percent of the ARP funds obligated during the program’s first four years, totaling $47.5 million, were awarded within the region.
-In addition to these contracts, the ARP is producing approximately $2.5 million in additional economic benefits to the region (e.g., local permanent and temporary hires, local spending on supplies and equipment, lodging, meals, etc.) each year.
+The SLSDC’s ARP is resulting in not only modernized infrastructure and new equipment to ensure the long-term reliability of the St. Lawrence Seaway, but it is also having a positive and significant impact on the Upstate New York economy.
+In fact, approximately $60 million of ARP funds obligated during the program’s first seven years were awarded within the Upstate New York region.
+In addition to these contracts, the ARP generates, on average, $2 million in additional economic benefits to the region (local permanent and temporary hires, local spending on supplies and equipment, lodging, meals, etc.) each year.

 ARP Reports to the U.S. Congress